Setting Up a Pre-Commit Hook to Verify Files Are Encrypted with Ansible Vault Link to heading

 Step 5: Test the Hook Link to heading

-1. Try to commit an unencrypted file in the secret directory to verify that the hook is working correctly.
-You should see an error message indicating that the file is not encrypted.
+secretdirectory to verify that the hook is working correctly.
+You should see an error message indicating that the file is not encrypted. - If everything is working correctly, commits will only proceed if all files in

 Conclusion Link to heading